klm127/klm127.github.io/_posts/2021-03-21-freeplane-stack.md

 The Method of Loci, also called a [Memory Palace](https://learnerfix.com/memory-palace-technique/), was explicated in _[Rhetorica ad Herennium](https://en.wikipedia.org/wiki/Rhetorica_ad_Herennium)_, circa 80 B.C.
 This ancient book treated rhetoric, oration, and memoria, the memorization of speeches, and also happened to give us the five part essay.

 Roman orators gave [lengthy speeches](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.02.0021%3Aspeech%3D1%3Asection%3D1) entirely from memory.
 They did this by creating a palace in their mind's eye.
-As they memorized, they mentally strolled through this palace, attaching subjects of their speech to mental objects placed about.
+As they memorized, they mentally strolled through this palace, attaching subjects of their speech to metaphysical objects placed about.
 A bust of their favorite emperor reminded them of an anecdote portion of their speech.
 In the subsequent room, a charioted javalineer was constructed to represent the invasion of Britannia, the next subject of their speech.
-When they later delivered the speech, they mentally walked through these same rooms and remembered those same subjects.
+When they later delivered the speech, they mentally walked through these same rooms and remembered their subjects from the metaphysical objects they envisioned.

 A fundamental principle of mnemonics, known by all memory masters, is that harnessing the senses form better memory links.
 [Incorporating images](https://artofmemory.com/wiki/Mnemonic_Association_System_for_Numbers), music, and tactile sensation sticks an idea better.
 But there is an extra sense that is often overlooked.
 The sense of direction.